ROIMoonbank/Mars/README.md

 ## Conversion to Pub/Sub and BigQuery
 The Streaming examples (located in `/streaming/`) have been adjusted to read a pub/sub topic and write into BigQuery\
 However - they only write the data into a single column (`message:string`) in a table named `raw`\
-Streaming inserts expect data formatted in JSON
+Streaming inserts expect data formatted in JSON instead of CSV

 ## GETTING MARS STREAMING WORKING IN CLOUDSHELL
 BigQuery Dataset called `mars` and a table `raw`\